 These are just a sample of the micro-seminars available to you during Welcome Week.
 Micro-seminars are just that - mini-workshops and small-group sessions that highlight a special topic in a short time.
 Limited to two 90-minute sessions, these seminars are designed to introduce you to faculty and engage you as new students in USC’s academic environment.
 They give you a chance to meet one faculty member in an informal setting before regular classes begin.
 And, to ensure the chance for discussion, the attendance in most seminars is limited to 20-25 students.

 Faculty from across the schools and disciplines at USC are leading micro-seminars this August.
 Do not feel as though you have to sign-up for a micro-seminar based on your major.
 You can choose from any of the topics available.

-All micro-seminars are scheduled during Welcome Week 2017:
+All micro-seminars are scheduled over two days during Welcome Week 2018:

 There is, of course, no required homework and no grading, but many faculty suggest short advance readings that will add to your understanding of their topics.